 Somatic Experiencing works by bypassing the higher cognitive centers of the brain and working with sensations that are associated with the primitive part of the brain by way of the Autonomic Nervous System.
 It works directly with the trauma brain reactions, using body awareness and body sensations to gently and gradually release the emotion and energy from those body memories.

 Unlike EMDR, which may target the worst part of the trauma first, Somatic Experiencing works from the outside edges inward to the core of the trauma.
 While the pace may be slower than with EMDR, the discharge and release of the traumatic activation from your nervous system can be very powerful.
-With this release your nervous system can return to equilibrium and healing can take place.
+With this release your nervous system can return to a healthier range of resiliency and healing can take place.

 To learn more about Somatic Experiencing®, contact us.

 Brainspotting (BSP) is a cousin to both Somatic Experiencing and EMDR.
-BSP is the new kid on the block for treating a variety of issues, including trauma and addiction.
-It works by accessing and activating points on the visual field where memories associated with trauma, emotional distress and physical reactivity are stored in the brain.
+BSP is the new kid on the block for treating various issues, including trauma and addiction.
+It works by accessing and activating points in the visual field where memories associated with trauma, emotional distress, and physical reactivity are stored in the brain.
 BSP then facilitates metabolization and release of the unprocessed trauma in the subcortical brain.